-Freshman applicants for Fall 2022 admission are not required to submit an ACT or SAT test score.
-This policy change was made to ensure every student has the opportunity to submit a complete application this year.
+Freshman applicants for the fall 2024 and 2025 terms are not required to submit an ACT or SAT test score.
+This policy change was expanded to ensure every student has the opportunity to submit a complete application.

 Whether or not you choose to have your ACT/SAT score considered as part of your application, your application will:

 - Receive full consideration for admission, scholarships, and our University Honors Program.